Key Takeaways

 - No automation.
 Every step is manual, every time.

 Google built NotebookLM as a research assistant, not a knowledge operating system.
 That distinction matters more as your notebook count grows.
-Kortex was built to close that gap — without replacing NotebookLM.
+Kortex fills the gaps that fall outside that scope — without replacing or modifying how NotebookLM itself works.
+For a head-to-head breakdown of what each tool does natively, the Kortex vs NotebookLM comparison covers the exact feature gaps.

 What is Kortex?

 Nothing leaves your browser.
 No separate app, no account migration, no data sync to a third-party server.
-You install it, sign in once, and the new features appear inside NotebookLM automatically.
+Install it, sign in once, and the new features appear inside NotebookLM automatically.
+The extension reads the NotebookLM interface and adds UI elements to it: a download button in the source panel, a sidebar for tags and collections, a prompt library drawer.
+Uninstalling it leaves your NotebookLM workspace completely unchanged.

 What can Kortex do?